Category Archives: Security

 I’ve lost count of the number of times Mac technical support customers have asked me what the keychain is.
 It’s a very simple concept.
 Fundamentally it’s a place for you to store passwords so that applications, such as your email … Continue reading

-Posted in Apple, Security | Tagged | Leave a comment
+Posted in Apple, Security | Tagged | Comments Off on What is the keychain?

 Should I install anti-virus software on my Mac?